Looking to subdivide?

 Find it here or contact us directly for more information.

 Unfortunately, our psychic left due to unforeseen circumstances, so we now have to rely on a desktop investigation and possibly pop out to see you.
-Call us now and speak to our helpful surveying team – we would love to hear from you.
+Call us now and speak to our helpful surveying team or get a free quote – we would love to hear from you.

 A bit of a tricky question that one – there are so many variables: age and quality of existing survey, varying Council application fees, amount of servicing required, LINZ fees, legal fees and of course the biggest expense in most developments are the Council Development Contributions.
 All up it can range from $20k – $80k for a two-lotter depending on where your land is situated, what council, how big and a host of other things.
 You really need to talk to us about this stuff – we can do a fee proposal for most projects from a desktop investigation – call us or hit the contact button now.